 Social Media Reach |

 Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
 See how many people listen to A Phrasal Verb a Day and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.